 The HOPE team (Homeless Outreach Prevention Effort) provides one-on-one case management and connection to housing for individuals and families experiencing homelessness.
 In addition HOPE provides traditional street outreach and engagement, housing locator services and assistance with helping section-8 housing clients (and others) to remain housed.
-View the HOPE services flier for more information on the service provided by the HOPE team.
+View the HOPE services flier for more information on the services provided by the HOPE team.
 Download your own homeless services reference card for a quick list of local service providers.

 Call the HOPE team at 480-858-7993 or 480-350-5844.
 HOPE is available from 7:30 am - 3:30 pm weekdays

 Kim Van Nimwegen, Homeless and Fair Housing Coordinator, 480-350-8856 Kim_VanNimwegen@tempe.gov